Republic (office campus)

-Republic is an office campus in London, England, situated in the London Borough of Tower Hamlets, near Canary Wharf and Canning Town.
-It sits on the historic site of the East India Docks and is currently occupied as a multi-use office campus as well as being the location of the Tower Hamlets London Borough Council.
+Republic is an education and office campus in London, England, situated in the London Borough of Tower Hamlets, near Canary Wharf and Canning Town.
+It sits on the historic site of the East India Docks and is currently occupied as a multi-use innovation campus with both education and office space.

 History

 The land occupied by Republic was historically used as the Import Dock of the East India Company.
 Following the dock's closure in 1967, the site was redeveloped in the 1990s as an office campus providing disaster recovery space for businesses at Canary Wharf.

 Following the site's acquisition by LaSalle Investment Management in 2016, a large-scale re-branding effort was put in place to position the site as a cultural and business hub for East London.
 Recognition that businesses were increasingly being "priced-out" of the City of London and tech-capital Shoreditch motivated the site's transformation into an affordable workplace.

 Signs of the historic past of the area remain, including the original boundary wall to the Import Dock and the naming of offices as The Import and Export buildings.